Be Your Own Custodian / Trustee

 If you are self-employed and have no full-time W-2 employees (other than you spouse or other owners of your business) you qualify to self-sponsor a 401(k) plan, and serve as the Trustee, Plan Administrator and direct all its investments.

-Even if you have a full-time job, and you’re just doing something on the side that generates 1099 or self-employment income, you can qualify for a Solo 401(k).
-Here are some examples of how simple it is to generate enough Self Employment Income to qualify.
+Even if you have a full-time job, and you’re just doing something on the side that generates self-employment income, you may qualify for a Solo 401(k).

 Being Trustee of the 401(k) means that you, and only you have control of the retirement plan.
-Say good-bye to third-party Custodians; say good-bye to high transaction fees; say good-bye to costly processing delays; and say good-bye to frustratingly restrictive investment provisions.
+Say good-bye to third-party Custodians; say good-bye to high transaction fees; say good-bye to costly processing delays; and say good-bye to frustrating investment restrictions.

 Say hello to complete and total autonomy to invest in virtually unlimited investment options.

 Write off a large percentage of your self-employment income.
 You’ll have the ability to contribute to a Roth 401(k), or internally convert cash or assets to the Roth 401(k), all within the same retirement plan.

-Bring your spouse or children into your company, and allow them to participate in the plan.
+You can also bring your spouse into your business, and allow them to participate in the plan.

 Take advantage of the ability for each participant to take a loan for up to $50,000 from their money in the 401(k) plan, and pay interest on the loan to the plan, instead of to a bank.